gvwilson/sensibleadventures/iffy/iffy.md

 "It's no use to me if I can't spend it,"
 Wales said crisply.
-"Now, do we still have a deal?"
+"Do we still have a deal?"

 Uncle Jack pocketed the card and grunted something unintelligible.
 "Thank you," Wales said.
 "I'll be quick."